Holden Commodore (VX): HSV range

 The enhanced performance VX and VX Series II range sold by Holden Special Vehicles (HSV) comprised the variants listed below.

 Clubsport

-The VX Clubsport was launched in early 2000 and featured the same V8 engine as the Clubsport VT Series II, but with an increased power output, up by 5 kW to 255 kW.
+The VX Clubsport was launched in October 2000 and featured the same V8 engine as the Clubsport VT Series II, but with an increased power output, up by 5 kW to 255 kW.
 During the development of the VX Clubsport HSV responded to many customers' complaints regarding how Clubsports were difficult to distinguish from standard Holden Commodores.
 The improvements due to this included a more flamboyant, unique bodykit and exclusive HSV interior features.